rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h3 id="c-3">  ☑️ Step 3:  Starting a session in <code>register.html</code> </h3>

-We'll edit the register function in `register.html`, to store our session id data as a cookie.
+We'll edit the register function in `register.html`, to store our session id data in [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/setItem).
+This means the data will be saved with the browser accessing our website.

 ```javascript
 function register() {